 Example 2: An agreement amount is fixed for $5,000 per annum.
 This amount is made up of:

-As this agreement is for a fixed amount of $5,000 per annum, the CSA is not required to reassess the payer's liability amount annually.
-Therefore, the agreement will remain at $5,000 and the applicant/recipient will only be required to collect $5,000 per annum until the child reaches the age of 18 years.
+As this agreement is for a fixed amount of $5,000 per annum, Child Support is not required to reassess the payer's liability amount annually.
+Therefore, the agreement will remain at $5,000 and the Individual will only be required to collect $5,000 per annum until the child reaches the age of 18 years.

-To meet the maintenance action test, the amount of the agreement must be equal to or greater than the annual assessed rate as calculated by the CSA.
+To meet the maintenance action test, the amount of the agreement must be equal to or greater than the annual assessed rate as calculated by Child Support.
 However, an agreement may be considered 'reasonable' providing it is within $60.00 per annum of the assessed rate.

-Applicants/recipients receiving or claiming FTB at more than the base rate may lodge a child support agreement.
-They cannot have this agreement registered with the CSA unless they:
+Individuals receiving or claiming FTB at more than the base rate may lodge a child support agreement.
+They cannot have this agreement registered with Child Support unless they:

-If an assessment is not already in place the applicant/recipient should apply for an assessment at the same time as lodging the agreement.
+If an assessment is not already in place the Individual should apply for an assessment at the same time as lodging the agreement.
 The new agreement must meet the maintenance action test.

 Future changes in a child support agreement need to be considered when deciding on whether to accept the agreement.
 At any time during the life of an agreement, the agreement must meet the maintenance action test.